Managing side effects

 - Local voluntary organisations may also be available in your

-area (ask your Cancer Support Worker or the Cancer Information and
+area (ask your cancer support worker or the team at the Cancer

-Support Centre at Level 4 Bristol Haematology and Oncology Centre
+Information and Support Centre on level 4, Bristol Haematology and